You are here

 - Ongoing activity and cost data collection

-To date IHPA has completed steps one to four.
+IHPA has completed steps one to four.
 Step five is currently underway.
 Find out more about steps undertaken to design the AMHCC.

 The Mental Health Working Group (MHWG) advises IHPA on matters relevant to mental health and includes representatives from all jurisdictions, mental health consumers and carers, and a diverse range of peak bodies and special interest groups.